|Date of Birth||11 December 1931 , Humacao, Puerto Rico|

 Mini Bio (1)

-U.S. actress Rita Moreno has managed to have a thriving career for the better part of six decades despite the institutional racism that has plagued the entertainment industry, particularly the bias that stereotyped Hispanic women as spit-fires and sex-pots.
+U.S. actress Rita Moreno has had a thriving acting career for the better part of six decades.
 Moreno, one of the very few (and very first) performers to win an Oscar, an Emmy, a Tony, and a Grammy, was born Rosita Dolores Alverío in Humacao, Puerto Rico on December eleventh, 1931.
 She moved to New York City in 1937 along with her mother, where she began a professional career before reaching adolescence.
 The eleven-year-old Rosita got her first movie experience dubbing Spanish-language versions of U.S. films.
 Less than a month before her fourteenth birthday on November eleventh, 1945, she made her Broadway debut in the play "Skydrift" at the Belasco Theatre, costarring with Arthur Keegan and the young Eli Wallach.
 Although she would not appear again on Broadway for almost two decades, Rita Moreno, as she was billed in the play, had arrived professionally.
-It would take her nearly as long to break through the forces of institutional racism and become the first Hispanic woman to win an Academy Award.

 The cover of the March first, 1954 edition of "Life Magazine" featured a three-quarters, over-the-left-shoulder profile of the young Puerto Rican actress/entertainer with the provocative title "Rita Moreno: An Actresses' Catalog of Sex and Innocence."
 It was sex-pot time, a stereotype that would plague her throughout the decade.
 If not cast as a Hispanic pepper pot, she could rely on being cast as another "exotic", such as her appearance on Father Knows Best (1954) as an exchange student from India.
 Because of a dearth of decent material, Moreno as an actress had to play roles in movies that she considered degrading.
 Among the better pictures she appeared in were the classic Singin' in the Rain (1952) and The King and I (1956).